timabell/timwise.co.uk/_posts/2021-03-15-github-rebase-and-squash-considered-harmful.md

 ## But my interface can't do first-parent!

+Someone once complained at me that we shouldn't do merge commits because they make no sense when viewed in github's deficient history viewer, which shows a random mishmash of mainline and branch commits with no indication of which is which.

 Seriously, use a better git viewer, there are literally thousands.

 It 100% sucks that github, the flagship platform for git, still to this day does not have a proper branch view let alone first-parent view.
 Appalling.
 If the view of history / PRs in github doesn't show you what you need **don't use it**.
 Did you know you can review PRs by just pulling down the branch and looking at it locally?
 You are a capable programmer who uses many tools not an idiot that needs to be spoonfed powerpoint presentations.